pedropaulofb/laderr/README.md

 ### LaDeRR Rules

-The **metamodel is complemented by logical rules** that define constraints and derivations that cannot be fully expressed in UML class diagrams.
+The metamodel is complemented by logical rules that define constraints and derivations that cannot be fully expressed in UML class diagrams.
 These rules are available in the file:
-- `laderr-rules-0.6.2.xlsx`: This file contains a structured set of logical rules, including derivations, constraints, and formal conditions that enhance the expressiveness of LaDeRR.
+- `laderr-rules-v*.xlsx`: This file contains a structured set of logical rules, including derivations, constraints, and formal conditions that enhance the expressiveness of LaDeRR.

 ### LaDeRR Vocabulary

-The **LaDeRR Vocabulary** is an OWL 2 vocabulary that provides a formal semantic schema for **LaDeRR model instances**.
+The **LaDeRR Vocabulary** is an OWL 2 vocabulary that provides a formal semantic schema for LaDeRR model instances.
 It aligns with the structure defined by the metamodel, but its purpose is distinct: the LaDeRR Vocabulary defines the **data model** used by the laderr-engine to represent, reason over, and validate LaDeRR specifications as RDF graphs.

 This vocabulary implements the modeling constructs (e.g., `Entity`, `Capability`, `Threat`, `Scenario`, `Resilience`, etc.) as OWL classes and properties, enabling semantic reasoning and interoperability across systems.
 It serves as the **machine-processable schema** that supports LaDeRR applications.